Graft Versus Host Disease clinical trials at UC Cancer

 Patients in need of an allogeneic hematopoietic cell transplant (HCT) are at risk of developing graft-versus-host-disease (GVHD).
 In certain clinical situations, the optimal approach to minimize the risk of GVHD is to perform ex vivo alpha-beta T-cell depletion of the donor cells.
 However, the CliniMACS® Device is FDA-approved only for a narrow indication.
 All other uses of ex vivo processed cells must be done under a feasibility study protocol.

 A Phase 1 Study of Engineered Donor Grafts (OrcaGraft/Orca-Q) in Recipients Undergoing Allogeneic Transplantation for Hematologic Malignancies

 This study will evaluate the safety, tolerability, and efficacy of engineered donor grafts ("OrcaGraft"/"Orca-Q") in participants undergoing myeloablative allogeneic hematopoietic cell transplant transplantation for hematologic malignancies.

 at UC Davis

-open to eligible people ages up to 24 years
+open to eligible people ages 0-24

 This study will validate a previously developed pediatric prognostic biomarker algorithm aimed at improving prediction of risk for the later development of chronic graft-versus-host disease (cGvHD) in children and young adults undergoing allogeneic hematopoietic stem cell transplant.
 By developing an early risk stratification of patients into low-, intermediate-, and high-risk for future cGvHD development (based upon their biomarker profile, before the onset of cGvHD), pre-emptive therapies aimed at preventing the onset of cGvHD can be developed based upon an individual's biological risk profile.
 This study will also continue research into diagnostic biomarkers of cGvHD, and begin work into biomarker models that predict clinical response to cGvHD therapies.